 The clue is in the name!
 You are legally operating as an individual and are responsible for all liabilities that come with the business.
 If the business makes a loss then you do.
 By way of an example if you owe Joe Bloggs money for supplies and are left short it is you who is liable and not the business name.
 Alternatively if the business makes money then you do personally!

-Simplest and less stringent of options but not without obligations!
+While becoming a Sole Trader is the simplest and less stringent of options it is not without obligations!
 As soon as you start your business there are legal obligations to be fulfilled with HMRC.
 Make sure you tick off the following:

 - Register as self employed

-- Register for VAT if your VAT taxable turnover is over £82k in a 12 month period
+- Register for VAT if your VAT taxable turnover is over £85k in a 12 month period.

 You are a separate legal entity owned by shareholders and run according to a Memorandum and Articles of Association which is a either a template document from companies house or one drafted by you or your lawyers.
 It is a set of rules by which you run your company.
 Shareholders appoint directors who run the company on their behalf.
 In most small businesses the Shareholder is the Director and vice versa.
 Remember money cannot be simply drawn from a limited company but paid through salaries, dividends or loans.